 scp (a program based on

-ssh) to copy files between two machines via the command line.
-Hence, from a machine running GNU/Linux, you should be able to run the following to download a specific backup:
+) to copy files between two machines via the command line.
+So, from a GNU/Linux machine, you can use the following command to download an archive:

 From the command line, you can run

 yunohost backup create, this will restore everything in the archive by default.
-If you want to restore only specific items, you can use for instance
+If you want to restore only specific items, you can use something like

-yunohost backup restore --apps wordpress which will restore only the wordpress app.
+yunohost backup restore <archivename> --apps wordpress, which will restore only the wordpress app.

 To restore an app, the domain on which it was installed should already be configured (or you need to restore the corresponding system configuration).
 You also cannot restore an app which is already installed... which means that to restore an old version of an app, you must first uninstall it.